ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 ];
 ```

 All we are doing here is making the bounty `ErgsBox` the first input (index 0) and the fee `ErgsBox` the second input (index 1).
-To convert from a `SpecifiedBox`(or `WrappedBox`, which `ErgsBox`es are both) into an input we can feed to `UnsignedTransaction::new`, then we simply call the `.as_unsigned_input()` method.
+To convert from a `SpecifiedBox`(or `WrappedBox`, which `ErgsBox`es are both) into an input which we can use with `UnsignedTransaction::new`, we simply call the `.as_unsigned_input()` method.

-We've already completed 2/3 of the requirements for creating an `UnsignedTransaction`, but now we get to the more interesting part where we encode the logic of our action.
+Thus we've already completed 2/3 of the requirements for creating an `UnsignedTransaction`, but now we get to the more exciting part where we encode the logic of our action.

 ### Implementing Action Logic

+At this point we need to create the following output box candidates for our action:
+1. The Math Bounty Box Candidate
+2. Transaction Fee Box Candidate
+3. The Change Box Candidate

+Once we have all of these built, we can feed them to `UnsignedTransaction::new`, and officially finish implementing our action.

-First of all we need to figure out how much extra change is held within the `ErgsBox`es that were provided as inputs.
+To get started towards this goal we first need to figure out how much extra change is held within the `ErgsBox`es that were provided as inputs.
 This is very simple math:

 ```rust
 let total_nano_ergs = ergs_box_for_bounty.nano_ergs() + ergs_box_for_fee.nano_ergs();